ember-polyfills/ember-cached-decorator-polyfill/README.md

 For addons, pass the `-S` flag.

+If you're working in an environment with an explicit Babel config (like a V2 addon or an app with `ember-cli-babel`'s `{ useBabelConfig: true }` mode), see "Explicit Babel Config" below.

 ## Compatibility

 - Ember.js v3.13 or above
 - Ember CLI v2.13 or above
-- Node.js v10 or above
+- Node.js v14 or above

 ## Summary